Welcome to the Candidate Matrix

 Go to a random ballot » or use the menu to choose one

 About the Elections

-On March 3-5, student voters will decide who will represent them in Student Council, SSFC, and as Senior Class Officers.
+On October 12-14, student voters will decide who will represent them in Student Council.
 The election is conducted electronically using an online ballot.

 About the Matrix

 This candidate matrix is intended to give students as much information as possible about candidates running in the election.
 The first edition was created for Spring 2008 elections, and it has been available for each election since.

 You can view candidates' statements by choosing a ballot using the selector in the top right.
 This will pull up a table showing four candidates at a time.
 You can see the information on a single page by clicking a candidate's picture.